 Besides the emotional toll of heavy menses, there are also potential health ramifications of menorrhagia.
 These include anemia or low iron due to a lowered volume of blood in the circulation.
 This same low volume may produce symptoms of shortness of breath, palpitations, fatigue and even dizziness.
 Any of these may cause a patient to visit the emergency department and even be admitted to the hospital.

 To prevent these from happening to you, we recommend early evaluation of the heavy flow.
 We will schedule an exam and consultation.
-You may also need an ultrasound, possible endometrial sampling and even a saline infused sonogram (SIS).
+You may also need an ultrasound, saline infused sonogram (SIS), possibly endometrial biopsy or in-office Hysteroscopy (placing a small video camera inside the cervix to view the interior of the uterus.
 Once all necessary tests are done, we formulate a plan that works best for your needs.

 The plan would always begin with the least invasive therapies such as medications.
-Commonly used medicines are NSAID's (which reduce bleeding by 20-30%), birth control pills to help limit the amount of uterine lining growth each month, and even inserting a Mirena, which also limits bleeding.
+Commonly used medicines are NSAID's (which reduce bleeding by 20-30%), medcines to help limit the amount of uterine lining growth each month, and even inserting an IUD, which also limits bleeding.

 When severe, surgery may be indicated.
 The least invasive approaches are always considered first and also depends on completion of child bearing.
 These include: